Get all the information you need for dealing with asbestos, including who to call for checking and removal.

 Do I have asbestos?

 Before you start any building work, it’s essential that you call a professional to check if you have asbestos.
-You can find an asbestos analyst by calling the National Association of Testing Authorities (NATA) on 1800 621 666.
+You can find an asbestos analyst by visiting the National Association of Testing Authorities (NATA) website or calling 1800 621 666.

 Do I need to remove asbestos?